FrankNewII/ArrayController/README.md

 **filter** - procedure which will call funarg for all items in object.

-**add** - will append value by key.
+**add** - procedure will append value by key.
 If current key is exist in you will get warning, and value will not to set.

 **cut** - procedure which set current key in object to null